pibooth/pibooth/README.rst

     # Show a countdown timer during the preview
     preview_countdown = True

-    # Keep background images in a buffer (best performances but more memory used)
-    buffer = True

     [PICTURE]
     # Number pictures in case of multiple captures (4 max)